 4. A little space is left between two rails on a railway track.

-Answer: 4.
+Answer: The correct answer is 4.
 A little space is left between two rails on a railway track.